h2oai/h2ogpt/FAQ.md

-### Why does the h2oGPT say it was trained by OpenAI or Open Assistant?
+### Why does h2oGPT say it was trained by OpenAI or Open Assistant?

 ![](https://user-images.githubusercontent.com/6147661/233486736-812d7b95-8c2f-438e-be76-ec4845c28a33.png)